 Significant Incidents Updates

-California State Parks works closely with the state’s network of local, state and federal law enforcement agencies to ensure our parks and their surrounding communities are safe.
+State Park Peace Officers work closely with the state’s network of local, state, and federal law enforcement agencies to ensure state parks units and their surrounding communities are safe.

-Our State Parks Peace Officers respond to all types of emergencies.
-Information on significant incidents such as, but not limited to wildfires, earthquakes, floods and Public Safety Power Shutoffs, will be posted on this website.
+Information on significant incidents such as, but not limited to wildfires, earthquakes, floods, and public safety power shutoffs, will be posted on this website.

-Before leaving home, be sure to check the status of the park unit you want to visit to find out what restrictions and guidelines are in place.
-We advise the public to recreate responsibly and visit www.parks.ca.gov/COVID19 for the latest visitor guidelines during the pandemic.
+Before leaving home, be sure to check the status of the park unit you want to visit to find out if it is temporarily closed or what restrictions and guidelines are in place.
+Please recreate responsibly.
+For safety tips, visit parks.ca.gov/SafetyTips.

 El Dorado County